Every blogger, especially beginners, are always wondering how to increase blog traffic.

-So if your blog is anywhere in the field of business building, web marketing or other webmaster related topics, then you might just have a chance to soak some value out of this “useless” traffic source.
+So if your blog is anywhere in the field of business building, web marketing, traffic generation or related topics, then you might just have a chance to soak some value out of this “useless” traffic source.

 You can try marketing other verticals there as well, but the categories mentioned above will work best for traffic exchange audiences.